Donders-Institute/multiecho/README.md

 Which, if your folder is BIDS compliant, should work out of the box.
 Because `mecombine` accepts a *glob-like* pattern, be sure to check that not too many files are being read.

-You may also use `multiecho` as a library.
-To do the echo combination from within Python:

-    import multiecho.combination as me
-    echoes = me.load_me_data('/project/datasets/sub-01/ses-01/func/*mbme*.nii.gz')
-    paid_data, weights = me.me_combine(echoes, algorithm='paid')

 ## Caveats

 Currently inneficient as we load all datasets into memory.
 We could iterate through the volumes and only keep the final combined series in memory at any given time.